 And one other note here.
 If we do not get to your question during our Q&A session today, someone will be getting back to you via email after the session is over.

 And, now, onto the presentation, “Improving Compliance with Increased Global Regulations.”
-Discussing today’s topic is Dr. Joy Frestedt, President and CEO at Frestedt Incorporated and Christopher Hill, Director of Quality at Organ Recovery Systems Incorporated; and Ann McGuire, Product Marketing Manager at Arena Solutions.
+Discussing today’s topic is Dr. Joy Frestedt, President and CEO at Frestedt Incorporated and Christopher Hill, Director of Quality at Organ Recovery Systems Incorporated; and Ann McGuire, Product Marketing Manager at Arena.
 To learn more about our speakers, please visit the bios widget.

 And, Dr. Frestedt, it’s with great pleasure I now turn this special session over to you to begin.

 Dr. Joy Frestedt:

 Well, thank you very much.
 I am excited to be with you today and talking about regulatory compliance, and things that we can do to improve our ability to comply with different regulations.

 There is also an agenda for today’s talk that covers three basic areas.
 I will be starting us out with medical device trends and their impact on compliance.
 And then Ann will pick up to talk about solutions that are provided, for example, by Arena; and then Chris will pick up to talk about how he’s used Arena to comply with ISO 13485.

 So for my part, I wanted to cover some information about trending and how these changes in global regulations have driven a greater need for compliance.